umd-lhcb/hammer-reweight/README.md

 Install `nix` with flake support, then type in `nix develop`.
 All dependencies will be installed automatically for you.

-Now you can do:
+To build all binaries:

 ```
 make
 ```

-To generate weight ntuples based on sample ntuples from RDX run 2 analysis:
+Once this is done, to generate weight ntuples (using the nominal reweighting script `src/ReweightRDX.cpp`) based on sample ntuples (stored in `samples/`) from RDX run 2 analysis:

 ```
 make rdx-run2-ntuples